Is Nashville cheap to visit? Today I’m sharing 20 money-savings tips on how to visit Nashville on a budget.

 3. Take advantage of free things to do in Nashville

-If you’re on a really tight budget, no problem.
+If you’re on a really tight budget, that’s no problem.
 There’s plenty of free things to do in Nashville!

 Parks – Centennial Park, Percy Warner Park, Bicentennial Park, Fannie Mae Dees Park.
 If the weather is nice, consider having an afternoon picnic in the park.

 Free museums – Tennessee State Museum, Tennessee Agriculture Museum.

 Murals – As I already mentioned, there is free street art to explore all over the city.